 - 1. No building permit shall be issued for the M Street Buildings until the Applicant has recorded a covenant in the land records of the District of Columbia, between the Applicant and the District of Columbia, that is satisfactory to the Office of the Attorney General and the Zoning Division, Department of Consumer and Regulatory Affairs.
 Such covenant shall bind the Applicant and all successors in title to construct and use the M Street Sites in accordance with this Order, or amendment thereof by the Commission.
 The Applicant shall file a certified copy of the covenant with the records of the Office of Zoning. - 2.
 Approval of the East M Building shall be valid for a period of two years from the effective date of Z.C.
 Order No. 02-38I.
-Within that time, the Applicant shall file for a building permit for the East M Building, and shall begin construction of the East M Building within three years of the effective date of Z.C.
+Within that time, the Applicant shall file for a building permit for the East M Building, and shall begin construction of the

+East M Building within three years of the effective date of Z.C.
 Order No. 02-38I.
-Approval of the West M Building shall be valid for a period of two years following issuance of the first certificate of occupancy for the East M Building.
-Within that time, the Applicant shall file for a building permit for the West M Building, and
+If either of these deadlines are missed, the approvals of the East M and West M Buildings shall expire.
+If both deadlines are met, approval of the West M Building shall be valid for a period of two years following issuance of the first certificate of occupancy for the East M Building.
+Within that time, the Applicant shall file for a building permit for the West M Building, and shall begin construction of the West M Building within three years of issuance of the first certificate of occupancy for the West M Building.

-- shall begin construction of the West M Building within three years of issuance of the first certificate of occupancy for the West M Building. - 3.
-The Applicant is required to comply fully with the provisions of the Human Rights Act of 1977, D.C.
+3. The Applicant is required to comply fully with the provisions of the Human Rights Act of 1977, D.C.
 Law 2-38, as amended, and this Order is conditioned upon full compliance with those provisions.
 In accordance with the D.C.
 Human Rights Act of 1977, as amended, D.C.
 Official Code § 2-1401.01 et seq., ("Act") the District of Columbia does not discriminate on the basis of actual or perceived: race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, genetic information, disability, source of income, or place of residence or business.
 Sexual harassment is a form of sex discrimination that is also prohibited by the Act.
 In addition, harassment based on any of the above protected categories is also prohibited by the Act.
 Discrimination in violation of the Act will not be tolerated.
 Violators will be subject to disciplinary action.

-f, as seconded by, the Zoning to APPROVE the Application at its public meeting by a vote bert E. Miller, Peter G. May, Michael G. Turnbull, and Peter .
-11-Z DCMR § 604.9 of the Zoning Regulations, this Order in publication in the D.C.
-Register ; that is, on ANTHONY HOOD SARA B. BARDIN Chairman, Director.
-Zoning Commission Office of Zoning
+On September 17, 2018, upon the motion of Commissioner Turnbull, as seconded by Vice Chairman Miller, the Zoning Commission took FINAL ACTION to APPROVE the Application at its public meeting by a vote of 4-0-1 (Anthony J. Hood, Robert E. Miller, Peter G. May, and Michael G. Turnbull to approve; Peter A. Shapiro, not present, not voting).

+In accordance with the provisions of 11-Z DCMR § 604.9 of the Zoning Regulations, this Order shall become final and effective upon publication in the D.C.
+Register; that is, on January 18, 2019.

+BY THE ORDER OF THE D.C.
+ZONING COMMISSION

+A majority of the Commission members approved the issuance of this Order.

+ANTHONY J. HOOD

+CHAIRMAN

+ZONING COMMISSION

+SARAA.
+BARDIN

+DIRECTOR

+OFFICE OF ZONING